auth0-sandbox/auth0-application-development/module02-instructions.md

     <div style="text-align: center;"><img src="./.assets/images/vscode-rundebug-toolbar-stop.png" /></div>

-1. In the Run/Debug panel select the configuration "Module 2: Launch All".
+1. In the Run/Debug panel select the run configuration "Module 2: Launch All".

+1. Click the run button to the left of the run configurations.
 This launches two apps at the same time, the backend and the Acme application.
 Both show up in the *Call Stack* in the Run/Debug panel: